webdiscus/html-bundler-webpack-plugin/README.md

 The descriptions of the properties:

 - `test` - an RegEpx to match source asset files.
+- `filter` - an advanced filter to preload only matched output asset files.
 - `as` - a content type, one of `audio` `document` `embed` `font` `image` `object` `script` `style` `track` `video` `worker`
 - `rel` - a value indicates how to load a resource, one of `preload` `prefetch` , defaults `preload`
 - `type` - a [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) of the content.\